enhsin/p2-trafficSigns/README.md

 The second image (Keep left) might be challenging because the image resolution is low and the colors have faded.
 The last one is partially covered by the snow.

-Here are the results of the prediction:
+Here are the results of the prediction from the basic model (cell #16 of the Ipython notebook):

 | Image			              |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|